bahodge/tomb-of-annihilation/sessions/Session 31.md

 ## Loot

-- 20lbs of ingots of adamantine
+- 20lbs of ingots of adamantine for each of us.
+Each is worth 10gp
 - 5 adamantine weapons (one of these kinds of weapons battleaxes, greataxes, mauls, morningstars, war picks, warhammers)